Open the SSH Keys page in my.cubepath.com to manage SSH keys for secure server access.

 Click SSH Key and fill in:

-- Key Name — a label to recognize the key later (e.g. My SSH Key).
+• Key Name — a label to recognize the key later (e.g. Laptop – Ana).

-Accepted key types are ED25519, RSA and ECDSA.
-If you don't have a key yet, the dialog includes a How to Generate guide with commands for macOS, Linux and Windows.
+Accepted types are ED25519, RSA and ECDSA.
+If you don't have a key yet, the dialog includes a How to Generate guide with the commands for macOS, Linux and Windows.

 Edit or delete

-Use the Edit action to rename a key — the public key itself can't be changed, only its name.
-The Delete action removes it from your library after a confirmation.
+Edit renames a key; the public key itself can't be changed, only its name.
+Delete removes it from your library after a confirmation.
 You can also Copy Key or Copy Fingerprint straight from the table.

 When keys take effect